ADGEfficiency/minicomp-news-stock-prices/readme.md

 python data.py
 ```

-This dataset is unclean & untrusted - be cautious!
-Some data is duplicated across the three csvs.
-I have randomly dropped data at a rate of 5% for all the csvs.

 The data is split:
 - training - 2008-06-08 to 2014-11-20
 - test - 2014-12-03 to 2016-07-01

-The test data is the same as the train except the two `label` columns are removed.
-The test data will be generated only at test time, by running:
+The test data is the same as the train except the two `label` columns are removed.  **The test data should be generated only at test time**, by running:

 ```python
 python data.py --test 1